Danieltu71/serp-scraper-api-free-trial-guide/README.md

   output.write(html_content)
 ```

-9. To receive structured data, you can add a `parse` parameter and set it to `true`:
+9. To receive structured data, you can add a `parse` parameter and set it to `True`:

 ```python
 "parse": True